rainaisntbald/waybar_lyrics/README.md

 ## What does it depend on?

-It relies on playerctl to fetch the current track being played, and an internet connection to fetch the lyrics.
+It relies on playerctl to fetch the current track being played, jq to parse the json response, and an internet connection to fetch the lyrics.

 ## It isn't working!